-Sustainable Research Pathways 2018:
+Sustainable Research Pathways 2019:

-This workshop, developed under a partnership between Sustainable Horizons Institute and Berkeley Lab, is designed for faculty from a variety of institutions, including Minority Serving Institutions (MSI) and women’s, liberal arts, and community colleges, which support students such as: women, minorities, first generation scholars, and people with disabilities as well as those from under-privileged backgrounds.
-Faculty learn about opportunities for themselves and their students to engage in collaborative, cutting-edge research with Berkeley Lab computing scientists.
+The SRP Program consists of two major parts: a fast paced one-day matching workshop, and a 10-week summer research experience.
+This workshop, developed under a partnership between Sustainable Horizons Institute and Berkeley Lab, is designed for faculty from a variety of institutions, including Minority Serving Institutions (MSI), women’s, liberal arts, and community colleges, which support students such as: women, minorities, first generation scholars, and people with disabilities as well as those from under-privileged backgrounds.
+Through SRP faculty have the opportunity to learn about opportunities for themselves and their students to engage in collaborative, cutting-edge research with Berkeley Lab computing scientists.